Oxid15/oxid15.github.io/index.md

 Saint-Petersburg, July 2024 - now, more than 1 year

 This is my current role.
-I enjoy working as a part of a very professional team on image processing and computer vision projects.
+I am mostly working on making very efficient ML models for image signal processing (ISP) used in mobile devices.

 ### **Machine Learning Engineer - [Sarafan Tech](https://sarafan.tech/)**

 Saint-Petersburg, October 2021 - July 2024, 3 years

-This position offered a certain challenge, demanding to generalize from only-computer-vision tasks to general ML, speech processing and more.
-Working in a small team I learned to be independent and build ML-driven systems from scratch starting from data gathering and ending with feedback collection and gradual improvement.
+I was responsible for the whole lifecycle of ML project from data gathering and model training to deployment and monitoring.
+The communication with customers was an integral part of my work too.
+The projects were diverse, ranging from classical ML to NLP and computer vision.
+The most notable one was visual search system with the database with millions of entities.

 ### **Computer Vision Developer - [3DiVi Inc](https://3divi.com/)**

 Chelyabinsk, January 2021 - August 2021, 8 months

-Developed several projects using C++ and Python with a team.
+Mostly worked on driver monitoring systems (DMS) using C++ and Python.
 Independently developed and implemented a solution for head-pose calibration problem.
 Implemented and maintained internal product usage cycle, for customer-side issues identification.

 ### **Intern  - [3DiVi Inc](https://3divi.com/)**

 Chelyabinsk, October 2020 - December 2020, 3 months

-While being at this role, I developed an isolated project in Python, did scientific research to identify most suitable solution and then use available implementation of it to produce deployable module.
+While being at this role, I developed a synthetic data generator using a neural network for depth estimation and Blender for image rendering.

 ### **C++ Programmer - [Sonda Technologies](https://sonda-tech.com/)**

 Chelyabinsk, August 2020 - August 2021, 1 year

-Integrated own implementation of neural network into existing C++ fingerprint verification system.
-Implementation was used only for inference: learning was performed in TF and then model was converted to custom format
+Integrated a neural network into existing C++ fingerprint verification system.

 ## **Education**